Sherman Last Name Origin, History, and Meaning

 Carrie Babcock Sherman

-Carrie Babcock Sherman (Nov 16, 1856 - Oct 6, 1931) was the wife of Vice President James S. Sherman, serving as the second lady of the United States from 1909 to 1912.
-Born in Utica, New York, she made history by accompanying her husband in the inaugural parade.
+Carrie Babcock Sherman (November 16, 1856 – October 6, 1931) was the wife of Vice President James S. Sherman and the second lady of the United States from 1909 to 1912.
+Born and died in Utica, New York, she was the daughter of Lewis Hamilton Babcock, a prominent attorney, and Ellen Catherine Babcock.
+Carrie and James had known each other since childhood and had three sons.
+She made history as the first second lady to accompany her spouse in the inaugural parade.
+Carrie passed away at the age of 74 and is buried alongside her husband at Forest Hill Cemetery in Utica, New York.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.